alongd/RMG-Py/documentation/source/users/arkane/input_pdep.rst

 specified as text strings, numbers, or objects.
 Text strings must be wrapped in either single or double quotes.

-The following is a list of all the components of a CanTherm input file for pressure-dependent calculations:
+The following is a list of all the components of a Arkane input file for pressure-dependent calculations:

 =========================== ================================================================
 Component                   Description